-- (a) The attending physician will be responsible for the following while in the Hospital: - (1) the medical care and treatment of the patient while in the Hospital, including appropriate communication among the individuals involved in the patient's care (including personal communication with other physicians where possible); - (2) the prompt and accurate completion of the portions of the medical record for which he or she is responsible; - (3) communicating with the patient's third-party payor, if needed; - (4) providing necessary patient instructions;
+- (a) The attending physician will be responsible for the following while in the Hospital: - the medical care and treatment of the patient while in the Hospital, including appropriate communication among the individuals involved in the patient's care (including personal communication with other physicians where possible); - (2) the prompt and accurate completion of the portions of the medical record for which he or she is responsible; - (3) communicating with the patient's third-party payor, if needed; - (4) providing necessary patient instructions; - (5) responding to inquiries from the Utilization Review Program regarding the plan of care in order to justify the need for continued hospitalization; - (6) responding to Medicare/Medicaid quality of care issues and appeal denials, when appropriate; and - (7) giving such orders and available information as may be necessary to assure the protection of the patient from self-harm and to assure protection of others whenever his or her patients might be a source of danger from any cause.

-- (5) responding in writing to inquiries from Utilization Review professionals regarding the plan of care in order to justify the need for continued hospitalization; and - (6) responding to Medicare/Medicaid quality of care issues and appeal denials, when appropriate. - (b) At all times during a patient's hospitalization, the identity of the attending physician will be clearly documented in the medical record.
-Whenever the responsibilities of the attending physician are transferred to another physician outside of his or her established call coverage, an order covering the transfer of responsibility will be entered in the patient's medical record.
-The attending physician will be responsible for verifying the other physician's acceptance of the transfer and updating the attending physician screen in the electronic medical record ("EMR"). - (c) Prior to discharge, the attending physician (or a physician designee with knowledge of the patient) will complete the physician certification documenting that the inpatient services were medically necessary.
-The physician certification includes, and is evidenced by, the following information: - (1) authentication of the admitting order; - (2) the reason for the inpatient services (i.e., the provisional diagnosis); - (3) the expected or actual length of stay of the patient; and - (4) the plans for post-hospital care, when appropriate.
+- (b) At all times during a patient's hospitalization, the identity of the attending physician will be clearly documented in the medical record.
+Whenever the responsibilities of the attending physician are transferred to another physician, an order covering the transfer of responsibility will be entered in the patient's medical record.
+The attending physician will be responsible for verifying the other physician's acceptance of the transfer and updating the attending physician screen in the electronic medical record ("EMR"). - (c) Prior to discharge, the attending physician or a physician designee who is a member of the Medical Staff with knowledge of the patient will complete the physician certification documenting that the inpatient services were medically necessary.
+The physician certification includes, and is evidenced by, the following information: - (1) authentication of the admitting order; - (2) the reason for the inpatient services (i.e., the provisional diagnosis); - (3) the expected or actual length of stay of the patient; and - (4) the plans for post-hospital care, when appropriate. - (d) Patients will be discharged only on a written order of the attending physician.
+Should the patient leave the Hospital against the advice of the attending physician or without proper discharge, a notation shall be made in the patient's medical record.
+The attending physician and a member of the family, if available, will be notified and the patient will be asked to sign an AMA (Against Medical Advice) discharge document stating that he or she understands the consequences.